JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 automatically.

 You can also use this semantic data in testing and other automation: properties such as `testTag` will correctly map to native accessibility properties such as `accessibilityIdentifier`.
+This makes semantic data from Compose available to Accessibility Services and XCTest framework.

+Notable limitations of the current accessibility support in Compose Multiplatform:
+* Live regions (announcements about content changes in a specific area) are not supported yet.
+* [UIKit elements inside Compose Multiplatform UI] are not currently covered by the Compose accessibility API.

+iOS accessibility support is in the early stages of development.
+If you have trouble with this feature, we would appreciate your feedback in the [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359) Slack channel, or an issue in the [Compose Multiplatform GitHub repo](https://github.com/JetBrains/compose-multiplatform/issues).

-## Customizing accessibility tree synchronization
+## Customize accessibility tree synchronization

-By default, the iOS accessibility tree is synchronized with the UI only when the accessibility services are running;
+By default, the iOS accessibility tree is synchronized with the UI only when Accessibility Services are running;
 no accessibility logs are written.
-You can customize this behavior, for example, when you want to debug interactions: set the option to always synchronize the accessibility tree, so that the tree is rewritten every time the UI updates.
+You can customize this behavior, for example, when you want to debug events and interactions: activate the option to always synchronize the accessibility tree, so that the tree is rewritten every time the UI updates.

-> Always synchronizing the tree can be quite handy for debugging and testing, but be aware that there is a significant
+> Always synchronizing the tree can be quite useful for debugging and testing, but be aware that there is a significant
 > overhead associated with this.
 Synchronizing the tree with the UI regardless of Accessibility Services can degrade
-> the performance of the app.
+> the performance of your app.
 >
 > {type="tip"}

-Compose Multiplatform provides an API to configure the tree sync behavior: modify `accessibilitySyncOptions` inside the `configure` block of a `ComposeUIViewController` call:
+Compose Multiplatform [provides APIs](#accessibility-apis) to configure the tree sync behavior: modify `accessibilitySyncOptions` inside the `configure` block of a `ComposeUIViewController` call:

 ```kotlin
  ComposeUIViewController(configure = {